I don't promote myself or my freelancing business very well. But I'm looking for ways to get better.

 I like freelancing and do a reasonably good job of it (at least my mom tells me I'm great).
 Additionally, my many money misadventures and the insane amount I have written on the topic have provided a basis for my own thoughts about money.

 In the past, I used to get upset about being called a “financial expert.”
 I used to wonder: What makes a financial expert?
 The fact that I write about money four to five hours a day, five days a week?
 Someone once told me that all the research and writing I've done makes me at least as qualified as many credentialed “experts,” but I still felt a little out of place.
 Part of the reason I went for an MBA was to get some type of “credential” related to finances.
 I'm currently considering getting a financial education or coaching designation.

 I feel like I'm on firmer footing with professional blogging and freelancing, but concerns remain.
 What if I'm not as knowledgeable as I think?
 What, really, beyond an M.A. in Journalism, are my qualifications?

 These are the sorts of doubts that I still have about my freelancing work.
 I know my systems can work for others.
 Also, I know what I share about freelancing in a course I created with two other six-figure freelancers can help beginners land their first clients.
 But in the back of my mind, I worry that people might not get the results they want.
 So it's hard for me to “guarantee” anything.

 Overcoming the Fear of Self-Promotion

 - Practice: Get a little practice with self-promotion.
 The more you do it, the better you'll become.
-I've started out by answering a few HARO requests, and trying to be more accessible for things like the awesome #CreditChat I did last week.
-I was a little out of my comfort zone, but it was fun, and I learned a few things about promoting myself.
+Back in the day, started out by answering a few HARO requests.
+Today, I'm trying to do more on Instagram and LinkedIn to get in front of people.

 Even if you aren't sure you measure up.